 • CFR: FOB and freight cost needs to be stated separately

-Other information on the terms can be observed in the following page
+Other information on the terms can be observed on the following page

 Acceptable Currencies